-Today, Uptown Cheapskate has expanded to over 80 locations in 23 states.
-With its solid franchise concept and strong family roots, Uptown continues to grow, bringing great like-new fashions at cheapskate prices to people all over the country.
+Today, Uptown Cheapskate has expanded to over 130+ locations in 23 states.
+With its solid franchise concept Uptown continues to grow, bringing great like-new fashions at cheapskate prices to people all over the country.

 we take giving back seriously